 The dramatic swings between the different stages of bipolar disorder can pose unique challenges for those looking to address it in conjunction with substance abuse or addiction.
 Yet, a positive outcome and sustained recovery depend heavily on the therapist’s ability to help the sufferer confront both their addiction and the effects of the disorder.

-Northbound takes a proactive approach to bipolar disorder treatment, looking at and helping our clients work through the emotions and feelings they are currently experiencing.
-Clients work in group therapy with peers who have experienced similar symptoms of bipolar disorder and can provide hope and guidance.
+Northbound bipolar disorder and addiction treatment in Orange County helps our clients work through the emotions and feelings they are currently experiencing.
+Clients work in group therapy with peers that can provide hope and guidance.

 At the same time, we also respect the client’s right to dispute a diagnosis; we never label clients.
 Instead, we work to educate clients and their families, giving them the tools they need to work toward recovery and process the emotions and risk-taking impulses they experience.
 In fact, treatment and therapy don’t necessarily have to rely on a diagnosis of bipolar disorder—the focus is to help people, not label them.